christianwgd/django-friendly-captcha/README.rst

         captcha = FrcCaptchaField()

-Add the script tags from friendly capture to your forms template (see https://docs.friendlycaptcha.com/#/installation)
+Add the script tags from Friendly Captcha to your forms template (see https://docs.friendlycaptcha.com/#/installation)

 .. code-block::